kentoverse/emotional-AI/README.md

 2. **Power (Effects we Attract)**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
 Understanding these forces helps in navigating the complexities of emotional interactions.

-3. **Moments (Lifetime Influences that Connects)**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
+3. **Moments (Connecting the Past Influences)**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
 By introspecting on these moments, individuals can gain deeper insights into their interactions and connections.

 ## Purpose